Mick Fairclough: Career

-Mick played for Dundalk for a further 4 years where he was top scorer for 3 consecutive seasons during which time he won FAI Cup and League medals.
+Fairclough played for Dundalk for a further 4 years where he was top scorer for 3 consecutive seasons during which time he won FAI Cup and League medals.
 He also scored 2 goals in the 1981–82 European Cup Winners' Cup against Fram Reykjavik.
 He then scored the equalising goal against the great Tottenham Hotspur team in the dramatic 1-1 draw in Oriel Park in the next round of the 1981 European Cup Winners Cup.

 He won two full International caps for Ireland in 1982 after his successful comeback from injury.

 In 1984, he left Oriel Park to return to Drogheda United where he started his career and finished playing there in 1986.